Gjorgjevikj/SmoothProgress/README.md

-final prepartions for release...

 # SmoothProgress

+![SmoothProgress LCD Graph](extras/SmoothProgressLogoS.png)

 Library for displaying smooth progress bars on the character based LCD displays for Arduino

-![SmoothProgress LCD Graph](extras/SmoothProgressLogoS.png)

 SmoothProgress is a library for displaying horizontal or vertical progress bars on a character based LCDs like Hitachi HD44780 16x2 or 20x4.
 Relies on the underlaying [LiquidCrystal](https://www.arduino.cc/en/Reference/LiquidCrystal), [LiquidCrystal_I2C](https://www.arduino.cc/reference/en/libraries/liquidcrystal-i2c/) library (and should work on any platform that supports this library or similar).